Myanmar’s rebellion, divided, outgunned and outnumbered, fights on

 For the civilians-turned-soldiers, the question is: If not now, then when?
 After six decades of rights abuses and oppression under the military — which the United States recently recognized as having committed genocide against the Rohingya Muslim minority — many see this as their last opportunity to break the junta’s chokehold, despite the bloody price it will cost.

 “This is the time, the right time, to make our revolution prevail,” said Bo Nagar, who leads a rebel group that claims to have killed some 180 government soldiers in ambushes since October.
-In retribution, Myanmar’s military raided a village in January looking for Bo Nagar, killing about 20 people, including his cousin, whose head was cut off and left on a toilet.
+In retribution, Myanmar’s military raided a village looking for Bo Nagar in January, killing about 20 people, including his cousin, whose head was cut off and left on a toilet.

 “I have no idea why anyone would consider negotiation,” he added.